 Currently, at FRV, we do not have any employees on our staff with an accredited degree of disability.
-However, we do not close the deer to disability.
 However, we do not close the door to this possibility in the future, provided it is feasible within the company's business model.
 In compliance with the General Law on the Rights of Persons with Disabilities and Their Social Inclusion (LGD), the company opted for alternative measures by donating EUR 10,800 to the Fundación Juan XXIII - RONCALLI, an organization dedicated to improving the quality of life of people in situations of psychosocial vulnerability, particularly those with intellectual disabilities.

 By supporting an organization with the track record and experience of Juan XXIII, FRV ensures a more effective sustainable inclusion of individuals at risk of social exclusion in the labour market.
 The NGO's ability to adapt its initiatives to the real needs of people with disabilities ensures that each action has meaning and a transformative impact, promoting the personal and professional development of these individuals in an environment that allows them to grow fully in a sustainable manner.
-FALTA UN PÁRRAFO SIN TRADUCCIÓN